havedill/vegamonitor/README.md

 Install python 3.6
-Install the python module requirments (pip install -r requirements.txt) Make a copy of exampleconfig.yaml, and name it config.yaml
+Install the python module requirments (pip install -r requirements.txt) CONFIG LOCATION
+- Make a copy of exampleconfig.yaml, and name it config.yaml.
 Update this with your settings.
 Put which miner you use, file paths, etc
-	NOTE: CastXMR arguments will REQUIRE the -R flag (to log to localhost:7777)

-XMR-Stak Config Changes:
-- Set output to file to a location of your choosing
-- Set verbose mode to 4
-- Set the h_print_time to a lower value, I use 10 seconds

-Cast Required Arugments:
-- Requires -R flag to allow access to the json data

 XMRSTAK
 =======